AlCalzone/node-tradfri-client/README.md

 * `sceneId: number` - Set this to the `instanceId` of a scene (or "mood" as IKEA calls them), to activate it.
 * `deviceIDs: number[]` - A **readonly** array of all `instanceId`s of the devices in this group.

 Similar to lightbulbs, groups provide the following methods if they were returned from a library function.
-You can await them to make sure the commands were sent or just fire-and-forget them.
-The returned Promises resolve to true if a command was sent, otherwise to false.
+You can `await` them to make sure the commands were sent or just fire-and-forget them.
+The returned `Promise`s resolve to `true` if a command was sent, otherwise to `false`.
 * `turnOn()` - Turns all lights on.
 * `turnOff()` - Turns all lights off.
 * `toggle(value: boolean)` - Sets all lights' state to the given value.